karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 1. Adding labels during build time
 2. Viewing labels
 2. Adding labels to running pods
-3. Deleting labels
+3. Deleting a label
 4. Searching by labels
 5. Extending this concept to deployments/services

 ### Adding labels during build time

-Labels can be added to pods, services and deployments either at build time or at run time.
-If you're adding labels at build time, you can add this to the yaml file and add a label section in the metadata portion of the yaml as shown below:
+You can add labels to pods, services and deployments either at build time or at run time.
+If you're adding labels at build time, you can add ??DELETE--> this to the YAML file and add <-DELETE?? a label section in the metadata portion of the YAML as shown below:

 ```
 apiVersion: v1